jimternet/engineering-career-growth/slides/how-develop.md

 <p>let's go!</p>

 Notes:
+# DO
 - do the things you said you were going to do
-- capture notea along the way
+- capture notes along the way
 - check in with your support group and make adjustments to your plans if necessary